-The Privacy (Private Sector) Regulations 2001 relate to various provisions of the Privacy Act relevant to the private sector.
-The provisions to which the regulations relate include:
+The Privacy Regulation 2013 relate to various provisions of the Privacy Act including:

 - small business operators treated as organisations (see s 6E of the Privacy Act)

-- state authorities treated as organisations (see s 6F of the Privacy Act)
+- state authorities and state instrumentalities treated as organisations (see s 6F of the Privacy Act)

-- agencies to be treated as organisations (see s 7A of the Privacy Act)
+- agencies treated as organisations (see s 7A of the Privacy Act)

-- exceptions to National Privacy Principle 7.1 and 7.2 (use of Commonwealth identifiers)
+- exceptions to Australian Privacy Principle 9 (adoption, use or disclosure of government related identifiers)

-The effect of the Privacy Regulations 2006 is that an entity will still be liable for contravening the secrecy provisions of the Census and Statistics Act 1905 if they use or disclose personal information that would otherwise be permitted under s 80P(1) of the Privacy Act (which covers the handling of personal information in emergencies and disasters).
-This ensures that data collected by the Australian Bureau of Statistics for statistical purposes is only used or disclosed for statistical purposes.
+- the handling of personal information in emergencies and disasters — an entity will still be liable for contravening the secrecy provisions of the Census and Statistics Act 1905 if they use or disclose personal information that would otherwise be permitted under s 80P(1) of the Privacy Act

 - transitional provisions relating to the disclosure of information by credit reporting bodies — credit reporting bodies will be able to process information requests in accordance with the Privacy Act as it applied prior to the changes introduced by the Privacy Amendment (Enhancing Privacy Protection) Act 2012 until 31 March 2014